PythonistaGuild/Wavelink/README.rst

         @commands.command()
         async def play(self, ctx: commands.Context, *, search: wavelink.YouTubeTrack):
+            """
-            """Play a song with the given search query.
+            Play a song with the given search query.

             If not connected, connect to our voice channel.
             """